Data Scientist Emily Jia on how we tested, iterated, and rolled out updates to comments in Figma

 This experiment was a helpful reminder that small changes can have a meaningful impact on the user experience, and in fact, we should expect most of our product hypotheses to be wrong.
 In 2009, the experiment platform team at Microsoft revealed that around one third of ideas at Microsoft improve the metrics they were designed to improve, and other large tech companies report similar success rates.
 The best way to catch regressions is through extensive experimentation and testing.
 While the data demonstrated the opportunity in making comments more discoverable, our second experiment showed that fixing discoverability issues was not as simple as moving comments mode to a new location.

-After continued experimentation (both across Figma users and teams at Figma!) we decided to launch a number of changes, not only to the discoverability, but also to improve how users manage, sort, and interact with comments.
+After continued experimentation (both across Figma users and teams at Figma!) we decided to launch a number of changes Today, we’re introducing updates to comments to make it more intuitive for teams to share, manage, and act on relevant feedback.

 As our product designer, Ryhan Hassan, iterated on comment designs, the data, product, and go-to-market teams kicked off a conversation about how to extend the data-driven approach to our launch strategy as Figma scales.
 To minimize disruption amidst a substantial UI refresh, we ultimately decided to incrementally release comments to our users, rolling out the updates over several weeks.